mikey-t/dotnet-react-sandbox/README.md

 # dotnet-react-sandbox

 It's an app!
 A sandbox app!
+Project root package.json script commands and gulpfile.js tasks contain all the automated operations available for the project.

 ## Run Locally